-In 2020, a Group Talent Review was conducted with the aim of obtaining an overview on the quality of the Group Management Team in terms of performance trend and potential/readiness to step up into higher or more complex roles.
-The process also allowed us to identify a pool of emerging talents with good performance and potential to succeed in leadership/coordination roles and to be earmarked as midand long-term successors.
+In 2020, a Group Talent Review was conducted with the aim of obtaining an overview on the quality of the Group Management Team in terms of performance trend and potential/readiness to step up into higher or more complex

 Work on the Group Succession Planning process for critical positions continued to build a strong leadership bench.
 The list of critical positions has been reviewed and enlarged according to the Industrial Plan and the main strategic goals.
 A further measurement of the results obtained by mapping internal successors highlighted the improvement of some KPIs with a mitigation of the potential risk of business discontinuity and led to some personnel development decisions (e.g. Group leadership development programmes, changes in management and international mobility programmes).